larmbuster/eda-filewatch-systemd/README.md

 ⚠️ **This tool is under active development, features may not work entirely or as expected.
 Use at your own risk!!** ⚠️

 A robust systemd service that monitors files for changes and triggers Ansible Automation Platform (AAP) job template launches when modifications are detected.
-Perfect for Event-Driven Ansible scenarios where file changes need to trigger automation workflows.
+Specifically designed for seamless integration with AAP's Event-Driven Ansible capabilities, enabling automated responses to file system changes with enhanced error handling and reliability.

 ## Features

 - **Real-time file monitoring** using Linux inotify
-- **Direct AAP integration** with job template launching
+- **Enhanced AAP integration** with improved job template launching and error handling
 - **Multiple instance support** - monitor multiple files simultaneously
-- **Robust error handling** with automatic retries
+- **Advanced error handling** with automatic retries and better error classification
 - **Comprehensive logging** with configurable log levels
-- **Security-focused** with proper systemd security settings
+- **Root execution** for unrestricted file access across the system
-- **Easy installation** with automated setup script
+- **Easy installation** with streamlined setup script

 ## Prerequisites

 - Linux system with systemd
-- Root/sudo access for installation
+- Root/sudo access for installation and service operation
 - Required packages: `inotify-tools`, `curl`

 ### Installing Dependencies